 Most everyone has had coronavirus infection in the past.
 Coronaviruses are a family of viruses that can infect humans and animals.
 There are seven known types of human coronaviruses.
 Four of the seven types (229E, NL63, OC43, and KHU1) are quite common, have been present for a long time, and cause what amounts to the common cold.
 Rarely, they make people sick enough to be hospitalized.
 In certain times of the year these four types of usual coronaviruses can cause up to 33% of the respiratory infections in our population.

 Two more types, SARS (Severe Acute Respiratory Syndrome) coronavirus (SARS-CoV) and Middle East Respiratory Syndrome coronavirus (MERS-CoV), may cause more severe respiratory infections.
 They are more recent coronaviruses which have appeared.
 The seventh type, SARS-CoV-2 (which causes COVID-19) is a newly discovered coronavirus, which was first reported in Wuhan, China in December, 2019.
 Where did the three most recent coronaviruses come from?
 Short answer: it is thought from animals.
 This is a disease category called zoonosis.
 Some coronaviruses that infect only animals and not humans may evolve and change their genetic makeup.
 It is currently thought that the three recent examples of coronaviruses that may make humans more ill may have undergone this recent evolution and now cause human disease.

 Symptoms of COVID-19 infection

-Illnesses have ranged from mild symptoms to severe illness and death for confirmed coronavirus disease 2019 (COVID-19) cases.
+COVID-19 symptoms have ranged from no symptoms (asymptomatic) to mild illness to severe illness and even death.
 The following symptoms may appear 2-14 days (5 days on average) after exposure and are considered high risk for COVID-19:

 How is COVID-19 spread (CDC website)